History of Greece: Modern Greek nation state (1821 – present)

 In the early months of 1821, the Greeks declared their independence, but did not achieve it until 1829.
 The Great Powers first shared the same view concerning the necessity of preserving the status quo of the Ottoman Empire, but soon changed their stance.
-Scores of non-Greeks philhellenes volunteered to fight for the cause, including Lord Byron.
+Scores of non-Greek philhellenes volunteered to fight for the cause, including Lord Byron.

 On October 20, 1827, a combined British, French and Russian naval force destroyed the Ottoman and Egyptian armada.
-The Russian minister of foreign affairs, Ioannis Kapodistrias, himself a Greek, returned home as President of the new Republic and with his diplomatic handling, managed to secure the Greek independence and the military dominination in Central Greece.
+The Russian minister of foreign affairs, Ioannis Kapodistrias, himself a Septinsular Greek, returned home as Governor of the First Republic and with his diplomatic handling, managed to secure the Greek independence and the military domination in Central Greece.
 The first capital of the independent Greece was temporarily Aigina (1828–1829) and later officially Nafplion (1828–1834).
 After his assassination, the European powers turned Greece into a monarchy; the first King, Otto, came from Bavaria and the second, George I, from Denmark.
 In 1834, King Otto transferred the capital to Athens.

 During the 19th and early 20th centuries, Greece sought to enlarge its boundaries to include the ethnic Greek population of the Ottoman Empire.
 Greece played a peripheral role in the Crimean War.
 When Russia attacked the Ottoman Empire in 1853, Greek leaders saw an opportunity to expand North and South into Ottoman areas that had a Christian majority.
 However, Greece did not coordinate its plans with Russia, did not declare war, and received no outside military or financial support.
 The French and British seized its major port and effectively neutralized the Greek army.
 Greek efforts to cause insurrections failed as they were easily crushed by Ottoman forces.
 Greece was not invited to the peace conference and made no gains out of the war.
 The frustrated Greek leadership blamed the King for failing to take advantage of the situation; his popularity plunged and he was later forced to abdicate.
 The Ionian Islands were given by Britain upon the arrival of the new King George I in 1863 and Thessaly was ceded by the Ottomans in 1880.